Rechnoi/FutureEngineersMicRobot/README.md

 ### ESP32
   The Lolin D32 development board is based on the Espressif systems ESP32 low power system on a chip microcontroller.
 It has many powerful features including a dual core Arm based processor, Wi-Fi, Bluetooth, I2C, I2S, SPI, ADC, DAC, and 4MB flash.
 The D32 module provides these features in a convenient DIP format and can be programmed directly from a USB interface - no additional programming hardware is required.
 Additionally, the module also includes a charging circuit for a single cell 3.7V lithium battery, meaning that this module can easily be used in remote applications.

+### DRV8833
+  The DRV8833 driver is used to control the motors, which allows to control two collector motors simultaneously.
+Internally the driver chip contains two independent H-bridges designed for voltages from 2.7 to 10.8 V, with operating current of each channel up to 0.5 A without heat sink, or up to 1.5 A with heat sink mounted on the chip.

 ### Polulu metal gearmotor
   This gearmotor is a miniature medium-power, 6 V brushed DC motor with a metal gearbox.
 It has a cross section of 10 × 12 mm, and the D-shaped gearbox output shaft is 9 mm long and 3 mm in diameter.
   These tiny brushed DC gearmotors are available in a wide range of gear ratios—from 5:1 up to 1000:1—and with five different motors: high-power 6 V and 12 V motors with long-life carbon brushes (HPCB), and high-power (HP), medium power (MP), and low power (LP) 6 V motors with shorter-life precious metal brushes.
 The 6 V and 12 V HPCB motors offer the same performance at their respective nominal voltages, just with the 12 V motor drawing half the current of the 6 V motor.
 The 6 V HPCB and 6 V HP motors are identical except for their brushes, which only affect the lifetime of the motor.

 ### Servo MG90S
   The MG90S is a small micro-format servo.
 So why not use its blue counterparts MG90?
 The answer is simple - metal gears.
 Thanks to them, the servo can allow you to exert a lot of force to turn the wheels without any consequences.
+With the servo drive, the robot can set the angle of the wheels quite precisely.

 ## Installing the necessary programs and flashing the board